plan-systems/design-docs/PLAN-API-Documentation.md

 ---

-## Community Public Access
+## Public Services

 A community using PLAN will inevitably be interested in making some of its parts accessible to the global public.
 A PLAN node allows publicly accessible services to serve explicitly designated community content and scale (as a distributed system) alongside traditional web or internet services.
 For example:
 - A musical artist uses PLAN to serve show recordings and official releases.
-- A documentary production uses PLAN to serve the film's trailer and perhaps the full film itself to users bearing a "paid" token.
+- A documentary production uses PLAN to serve the film's trailer and the full film to users bearing a the right token.
 - A PLAN daemon periodically renders out an image of a map with spatial annotations from a community geo-space channel, served as an html page.
 - A PLAN email gateway daemon bridges access to the members of a PLAN community and the outside world.
 Unlike email, however, each incoming email contains an access token that the recipient previously issued the sender, effectively eliminating unsolicited messages ("spam").
 Further, a sender who abuses their privileges (or loses or resells their token to a spammer), can be blocked without any concern of messages from _other_ senders being inadvertently filtered/blocked.